Gardening is fun! However, it’s not always easy for many beginners to start.

 Implementing crop rotation will also keep pests off your garden because it will impact their food source.

-So, instead of planting edible yearly, try plant basil the following year.
+So, instead of planting edible yearly, try to plant basil the following year.
 You will be creating wealth for your soil.

 22. Be patient